 Mr. Klucinec began his career by teaching in conjunction with founding academic dean George Stanciu.
 After Dr. Stanciu’s departure, he assumed full responsibility for the Geometry and Science sequence.
 In this sequence, Mr. Klucinec introduces students to the sciences in the spirit of the liberal arts, with an especially strong commitment to the Socratic method.

 Dr. Mumbach discovered her passion for literature and liberal education at the University of Dallas, where she took all her degrees, under the mentorship of Dr. Louise Cowan.
 In order to continue the tradition of liberal education for undergraduates, she co-founded the Thomas More College of Liberal Arts, where she served as dean and Professor of Literature for thirty years.
 She was a designer of the former academic program there, initiated the Rome semester program, and designed the Collegiate Summer Program for High School Students.
-Dr. Mumbach subsequently co-founded The Erasmus Institute of Liberal Arts and served as dean and Professor of Literature there until it became part of Northeast Catholic College.
+Dr. Mumbach subsequently co-founded The Erasmus Institute of Liberal Arts and served as dean and Professor of Literature there until it became part of Magdalen College.

 During various summers, Dr. Mumbach has been a seminar leader at the Principals Institute and the Teachers Institute at the Dallas Institute of Humanities and Culture.
 She has served on the Board of the Fellowship of Catholic Scholars and as a first-tier judge in the Hiett Prize competition.
 Dr. Mumbach has published essays on medieval romance, Shakespeare, Faulkner, Flannery O’Connor, and education.
 She served as a member of the Editorial Advisory Board of Invitation to the Classics.
 In 2011, the CiRCE Institute awarded her the Russell Kirk Paideia Prize for a Lifetime of Cultivating Virtue.